What is Web Scraping?

 Web scraping or data extraction from websites is not as simple as copying and pasting data from one source to another.
 It’s a complex process where there are multiple layers between targeting the sources and getting usable data to the desired extent.
-While trying to analyze the requirements, it can be easily identified that there are multiple factors which can define the cost of web scraping services.
+While trying to analyze the requirements, it can be easily identified that multiple factors can define the cost of web scraping services.
 To understand better, let’s have a closer look at these major cost-driving factors of a web scraping service or also a web scraper tool.

-There are a few dimensions which define a capable crawling infrastructure.
-It’s quite easy to write a script and run when it’s needed but it’s not only about the script but also about the infrastructure it requires.
-To develop and maintain such a system it requires well-trained labor, a system that can manage, deploy, and run customized scripts with different goals, and a mechanism to handle those valuable data.
+There are a few dimensions that define a capable crawling infrastructure.
+It’s quite easy to write a script and run when it’s needed but it’s not only about the script but also about the infrastructure, it requires.
+To develop and maintain such a system requires well-trained labor.
+A system that can manage, deploy, and run customized scripts with different goals, and a mechanism to handle those valuable data.
 These all can potentially affect the cost.

 Depending upon the industry in question and the specific use case, the data volume varies.
-Cost of scraping the web, warehousing the data, processing them and quality checking also, vary with the volume of the data.
+The cost of scraping the web, warehousing the data, processing them, and quality checking also, vary with the volume of the data.
 To accommodate a bigger volume, it will need a capable infrastructure consisting of high-end machines, skilled manpower, and sometimes premium third-party services which are directly proportional to effective costs.